The clashes and contacts commands are the same except for their default interaction criteria, meant to identify:

 Normally, a clash or contact is identified based on the overlap cutoff, but the distanceOnly option allows using a center-to-center distance cutoff instead.
 Both measures are reported in the detailed results.

 By default, clashes/contacts are shown as pseudobonds.
-A pseudobond is only shown when both of its endpoint atoms are shown; reveal true can be used to display atoms as needed so that all of the interactions will be shown (details...).
+A pseudobond is only shown when both of its endpoint atoms are shown; reveal true can be used to display atoms as needed so that all of the interactions will be shown.
 The pseudobonds can be labeled by distance, and their color, radius, and number of dashes can be specified.
-The default name of the pseudobond model for creation (and for removal with ~clashes or ~contacts) is clashes or contacts.
-When multiple pseudobond models have the same name, specific models can be removed with the close command.
+The default name of the pseudobond model for creation (and for removal with ~clashes or ~contacts) is clashes or contacts, depending on which command was used.
+If multiple pseudobond models have the same name, specific models can be removed by model number with the close command.

-During continuous monitoring, such interactions can also be shown with selection and atom coloring.
+During continuous monitoring, clashes/contacts can also be shown with selection and atom coloring.
 Discontinuous monitoring additionally allows logging the detailed results and/or saving them to a file.
-The command ~clashes or ~contacts removes the indicated pseudobonds and halts any continuous monitoring.

 Pseudobonds can be labeled by length with the label command and changed between solid and dashed with style.
 An interactive histogram of pseudobond lengths can be plotted with crosslinks histogram, and a chain network diagram summarizing intra- and interchain pseudobonds can be shown with crosslinks network.